-4.2.1.2.
+4.2.2.
 Asset Movement System

 Asset verifications are undertaken twice a year for purposes of validating the existence and proper recording of all assets not accounted for are thoroughly investigated and reported to the Council.
-At the time of commissioning a GRAP compliant Asset Register
+At the time of commissioning a GRAP compliant Asset Register.

-4.2.2.
+4.2.3.
 Financial Management Strategy

 The purpose of this strategy is to ensure that the financial management systems in place at Port St Johns Local Municipality are of such quality to allow for the generation of accurate and timely reporting at all times.
-The strategy has culminated in the institution being able to effectively make informed decisions around service delivery, identify financial risks and impeding financial problems, through having an acute understanding of the financial affairs of the municipality, through a simplified qualitative analysis being provided based on the in- year reports focusing on budgeted performance (revenue, expenditure, capital); impact of the trading activity on the financial position and cash- flows within the organization, this is in compliance with international standards on in year reporting.
+The strategy has culminated in the institution being able to effectively make informed decisions around service delivery, identify financial risks and impeding financial problems, through having an acute understanding of the financial affairs of the municipality, through a simplified qualitative analysis being provided based on the in- year reports focusing on budgeted performance (revenue, expenditure, capital); impact of the trading activity on the financial position and cash-flows within the organization, this is in compliance with international standards on in year reporting.

-4.2.3.
+4.2.4.
 Supply Chain Management Turnaround Strategy

-The municipality has during the financial year implemented a comprehensive SCM turnaround strategy aimed at significantly enhancing overall compliance with SCM regulations and addressing internal control deficiencies addressed within the last year's audit report issued by Auditor General, whilst improving significantly on operational efficiencies aimed at promoting quicker turnaround times and improving overall internal and external client satisfaction.
+The municipality has during the course of the financial year implemented a comprehensive SCM turnaround strategy aimed at significantly enhancing overall compliance with SCM regulations and addressing internal control deficiencies addressed within the last year's audit report issued by Auditor General, whilst improving significantly on operational efficiencies aimed at promoting quicker turnaround times and improving overall internal and external client satisfaction.
+Some of the issues that were raised by Auditor General reflects the declaration of interest by Councilors and municipal officials.
+The SCM section is responsible to ensure that the councilors and signs the disclorures and declaration of interest and is reported on SCM reports.